-that are influenced by race, economic status, and viewpoints as to what is considered too high a degree of animal suffering.33 The current methods of raising farm animals in confined spaces, which causes them behavioral problems and high levels of stress, were developed during World War II to produce food in a minimum amount of time to combat food shortages.34 Changes to the animal farming industry have been occurring due to customer pressures for humane treatment of animals, but fundamental changes in the systems used and the thought process that goes into using animals as a food source must be made to ensure that animals have as high quality of life as possible.35 ii.
+using inhumane methods that frighten other nearby animals.35 The treatment of animals used as a source of food has cultural grounds that are influenced by race, economic status, and viewpoints pertaining to what is considered too high a degree of animal suffering.36 The current methods of raising farm animals in confined spaces, which causes them behavioral problems and high levels of stress, were developed during World War II to produce food in a minimum amount of time to combat food shortages.37 Changes to the animal farming industry have been occurring due to customer pressures for humane treatment of animals, but fundamental changes in the systems used and the thought process that goes into using animals as a food source must be made to ensure that animals have as high quality of life as possible.38 ii.
 Children as Sources of Labor

-Child labor has been used throughout history and its impact on children and economies overall has not been studied in depth, but it is most often found in poor and uneducated regions.36 The use of child labor has been shown to decrease a child's opportunity for education which not only limits their income and growth potential, but also weights down an economy as a whole due to the lack of vertical mobility of a country's citizens due to the lack of specialized skills.37 Children are used as often used as part of the labor force in dangerous jobs, despite concerns for their health, due to the fact that they play such a vital part of their countries' economies.38 The use of child labor in industries such as clothing and sports equipment manufacturing have drawn international condemnation, but a vast number of children workers are not accounted for due to their being in positions that are difficult to monitor.39 Labor laws have been put into place to protect children from dangerous working conditions and exploitation but fatal
+Child labor has been used throughout history and its impact on children and economies overall has not been studied in depth, but it is most often found in poor and uneducated regions.39 The use of child labor has been shown to decrease a child's opportunity for education which not only limits their income and growth potential, but also weighs down an economy as a whole due to the lack of vertical mobility of a country's citizens and the lack of specialized skills.40 Children are often used as part of the labor force in dangerous jobs, despite concerns for their health, due to the fact that they play such a vital part of their countries' economies.41 The use of child labor in industries such as clothing and sports equipment manufacturing have drawn international condemnation.42 However, a vast number of children workers are not accounted for due to their being in positions that are difficult to monitor.43 Though labor laws have been enacted to protect children from http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.25.651&rep=rep1&type=pdf (last visited May 23, 2019).

-33 Maneesha Dechkha, Teaching Posthumanist Ethics in Law School: The Race, Culture, and Gender Dimensions of Student Resistance, 16 ANIMAL L. 287, 301-305 (2010).
+36 Maneesha Deckha, Teaching Posthumanist Ethics in Law School: The Race, Culture, and Gender Dimensions of Student Resistance, 16 ANIMAL L. 287, 301-305 (2010).